j9pino/FY_Converter/README.md

 # FY_Converter
-Get FY assignment for a list of DOIs
+Associate your fiscal year with a list of published DOIs.